(1,1) non-L-space knots are persistently foliar: The branched surface models

-We count rainbow arcs from the innermost one at the $\alpha$-source bigon, until we find the first arc inconsistent with previous arcs, which we denote as $\beta_0$.
-This $\beta_0$, together with an $\alpha$-arc $\alpha_0$, bounds a bigon $S$ in the reduced (1,1) diagram (see Figure~\ref{fig:reversing}).
-In particular, $S$ contains several consistent $\beta$-arcs in its interior, including the innermost rainbow arc.
-Moreover, $\partial S=\alpha_0\cup \beta_0$ is clockwise, indicating that along $\alpha_0\cup \beta_0$ the branch directions always point out of $S$.
+\begin{defn}[Type II modified Heegaard branched surface] We notice that $\partial S=\alpha_0\cup \beta_0$ is clockwise, indicating that along $\alpha_0\cup \beta_0$ the branch directions always point out of $S$.
 We can then reverse the co-orientations of the branch sectors contained in $S$ and get a new branched surface.
 As a result, the branch direction along $\alpha_0$ points to the $\alpha$-disk, while the branch direction along $\beta_0$ points to the $\beta$-disk.
 Moreover, the branch direction along the $\beta$-arcs in the interior of $S$ now points to the right instead.
 Again see Figure~\ref{fig:reversing}.

-We then remove a small open disk in the interior of each of the two sectors containing the basepoints.
-We call the resulting branched surface the \textit{modified Heegaard branched surface of the (1,1) diagram with $\alpha$ in standard position}. \end{defn}
+We call the resulting branched surface $\mathcal{B}_{\alpha}$ the \textit{type II modified Heegaard branched surface of the (1,1) diagram associated to $\alpha$}. \end{defn}

-\begin{rem} For a given reduced, incoherent (1,1) diagram, the modified Heegaard branched surface is not unique unless we specify a curve in standard position.
-In fact, if we place $\beta$ in standard position and consider the rainbow $\alpha$-arcs, we could define a different modified Heegaard branched surface.
-On the other hand, once we fix $\alpha$ in standard position, then the two different admissible orientations of $(\alpha,\beta)$ would give homeomorphic branched surfaces, with homeomorphism induced by the hyperelliptic involution. \end{rem}
+\begin{rems}~\ \begin{enumerate} \item Similar to~\cite{lyu2024knot}, we can regard these branched surfaces as embedded in the ambient space the knot lives in, where $\Sigma$ is identified with the Heegaard torus of the ambient space. \item The type I modified branched surface depends on the source sector $T$ to be reversed.
+The type II modified branched surface depends on the curve in standard position.
+Here different choices will usually give different branched surfaces.
+On the other hand, the two different admissible orientations of $(\alpha,\beta)$ (for the $\alpha$-source bigon to be $\beta$-sink) would give homeomorphic branched surfaces, with homeomorphism induced by the hyperelliptic involution of $(\Sigma,z,w)$.
+Hence it makes sense for us to talk about modified Heegaard branched surfaces of reduced, incoherent (1,1) diagrams without specifying the orientations of the curves. \end{enumerate} \end{rems}

-\begin{lem} Let $(\Sigma,\alpha,\beta,z,w)$ be a reduced, incoherent (1,1) diagram, and let $\mathcal{B}$ be a modified Heegaard branched surface of the (1,1) diagram.
+\begin{lem} Let $(\Sigma,\alpha,\beta,z,w)$ be a reduced, incoherent (1,1) diagram.
+Let $\mathcal{B}$ be a (type I or II) modified Heegaard branched surface of the (1,1) diagram.
 Then $N(\mathcal{B})$ is homeomorphic to the complement of the (1,1) knot that the diagram represents.
-Moreover, the vertical boundary $\partial_v N(\mathcal{B})$ contains 6 meridional annuli, with 4 of them coming from the cusp or branch locus, and 2 of them coming from the boundary circles at the 2 basepoints. \end{lem}
+Moreover, the vertical boundary $\partial_v N(\mathcal{B})$ contains 6 meridional annuli, with 4 of them coming from the cusps or branch locus, and 2 of them coming from the boundary circles at the 2 basepoints. \end{lem}